AGAIN AND AGAIN: Allendale Ex-Con Freed After Two Years Charged In Ramsey, Ho-Ho-Kus Burglaries

-An Allendale ex-con with a violent history had been free all of two days when he got caught again.
+A Bergen County ex-con with a violent history had been free all of two days when he started up again, authorities said.

 Rocco is already back in the Bergen County Jail, charged with more than a half-dozen burglaries and break-in attempts in Ramsey and Ho-Ho-Kus.